 - Antelope Canyon: 112 mi / 180 km

 - Grand Canyon NP (North Rim): 112 mi / 180 km

 - Monument Valley: 225 mi / 362 km

 Visiting Zion National Park FAQ

-Here you find the answers to some frequently asked questions about visiting Zion National Park.
+Here you find the answers to some frequently asked questions about visiting Zion National Park, UT.

-Undoubtedly, the best way to see Zion National Park is by hiking.
-But you don’t need to do the most strenuous hikes to see Zion.
-The Riverside Walk is a great example of an accessible hike that most can do.
+The best way to see all the breathtaking beauty in Zion National Park is by hiking.
+However, you don’t need to do the most strenuous hikes to see Zion.
+The Riverside Walk is a great example of an accessible hike that most visitors can take and enjoy.

-Zion is 166 miles (267 km) away from Las Vegas.
-Estimated driving time from Vegas to Zion is between 2.5 and 3 hours.
+Zion National Park is located 166 miles (267 km) from Las Vegas.
+The estimated driving time from Las Vegas to Zion is between 2.5 and 3 hours.